hoprnet/hoprnet/.processes/bounty.md

 A bounty usually serves multiple purposes.

 1. Takes away workload from the teams at HOPR as it allows external developers to improve the HOPR protocol and the various applications/tools we maintain.
-2. Gives the COM-Team the opportunity to showcase HOPR's involvement in open source.
+2. Gives the COM-team the opportunity to showcase HOPR's involvement in open source.
 3. Allows us to build a relationship between HOPR and the bounty hunter (tech community).

-The primary goal of a bounty creator is to take into account all 3 aspects, and depending on the bounty, adjust accordingly.

 ## Bounty Admin Process